TomKwanyingkin/phd_thesis_markdown/source/11_chapter_3.md

 <br>
 Fig.25 Expected result of k-means clustering</center>
 <br>
 In the fig.25, there are different coordinates of different landmarks on various users’ hands.
-Remember that the outputs of MediaPipe model which are multi_handedness list (fig.21) and multi_hand_landmarks list (fig.22)  are separated.
-That means it is hard to know whether the landmark (x=1, y=2) belongs to left hand or right hand.
-Thus, a dictionary will be created first in this mode to connect the list of landmarks and its corresponding handedness.
+Remember that the outputs of MediaPipe model which are multi_handedness list (fig.15) and multi_hand_landmarks list (fig.16)  are separated.
+That means it is hard to know whether the landmark (x = 1, y = 2) belongs to left hand or right hand.
+Thus, a dictionary will be initialized in this mode to connect the list of landmarks and its corresponding handedness.
 ```python
 # Create a dictionary to store two keys for combining the output of MediaPipe
 for i in range(0, len(results.multi_handedness)):